Key Terms

 The estimated overlap between a proposed site's trade area and your existing store trade areas.
 Expressed as a percentage—a 25% cannibalization rate means approximately 25% of an existing store's customers fall within the new site's trade area and may shift to the new location.

 A business whose customers are likely to also shop with you.
 Unlike competitors, complements create beneficial co-tenancy—their traffic becomes potential traffic for your store.
-Configured in Brand Settings.
+Configured in [Organization Settings](https://docs.growthfactor.ai/getting-started/organization-settings).

-An AI-powered composite rating (1–100) evaluating a site across five dimensions: Visibility, Demographics Fit, Foot Traffic, Competition Analysis, and Market Potential.
-Each dimension is called a "lens" and receives its own sub-score.
+An AI-powered composite rating (1–100) evaluating a site across customizable scoring dimensions called "lenses."
+Default lenses include [Visibility](https://docs.growthfactor.ai/analyze-site-intelligence-and-selection/growthfactor-score#visibility), [Demographics Fit](https://docs.growthfactor.ai/analyze-site-intelligence-and-selection/growthfactor-score#demographics-fit), [Foot Traffic](https://docs.growthfactor.ai/analyze-site-intelligence-and-selection/growthfactor-score#foot-traffic), [Competition Analysis](https://docs.growthfactor.ai/analyze-site-intelligence-and-selection/growthfactor-score#competition-analysis), and [Market Potential](https://docs.growthfactor.ai/analyze-site-intelligence-and-selection/growthfactor-score#market-potential).
+Each lens receives its own sub-score, and organizations can add, remove, or reweight lenses to match their brand's priorities.

 A boundary showing all points reachable within a specific travel time.
 Drive-time trade areas are isochrones—unlike circular radiuses, they follow actual road networks and account for real-world travel patterns.